 Luckily, identifying dependencies doesn’t need have to be a complicated process.
 We know a software that can make the whole process smooth and easy.

-How monday.com can help you manage your tasks
+How monday.com can help you manage your task dependencies

 monday.com makes it easy for you to organize, plan, and track all tasks in a matter of clicks.
 Make project planning even easier this year with a robust software.

 As you can see, there is a lot to consider when it comes to task dependencies and how to manage them.
-Regardless of task dependency type, a Work OS like monday.com is built to organize and automate your processes, help teams accurately estimate project duration, and ultimately deliver projects on time and in the most efficient way possible.
+A Work OS like monday.com is built to organize and automate your processes, help teams accurately estimate project duration, and ultimately deliver projects on time and in the most efficient way possible.

 Play your hand at task dependencies right away with our convenient task management template.